Found Pets – PLEASE READ BEFORE SCHEDULING AN APPOINTMENT

-If you are out of city limits and reside in Franklin County and exhausted all avenues of trying to find the owner (see suggestions below on where to post and who to notify) please fill out the Stray Intake Form and make an appointment at https://v2.waitwhile.com/welcome/prairiepawsanimalshe Please make sure if you reside in a township in Franklin County that you consult with your local authorities and government on the proper procedures for stray dogs and cats within those township limits.
+If you are out of city limits and reside in Franklin County and exhausted all avenues of trying to find the dog’s owner (see suggestions below on where to post and who to notify) please call 785-242-2967 to confirm there is space to bring the dog in.
+Please make sure if you reside in a township in Franklin County that you consult with your local authorities and government on the proper procedures for stray dogs within those township limits.
 Please remember if you bring a cat to an animal shelter they have a 13 percent less of a chance of finding their owners if you were to just let the cat be.

 Time is your most valuable resource, so don’t waste it!
 Raising local awareness quickly is your best strategy for reuniting the beloved pet with the owner, and the internet is the most efficient way to do this.
 Post a picture our Prairie Paws Facebook page and other area community Facebook pages.
 Check and post on the Ottawa/Franklin Co Kansas Lost Pet Alerts Page and post on all All Area Swap and Talk Pages within at least 50 miles.
 PawBoost makes it easy!
 Reporting a found pet takes seconds.
 They’ll send an email alert to their local members, post to the PawBoost-powered Facebook page for your area, add the pet to their lost & found, and make a found pet flyer – all for free.
 You can also boost your alert to get it in front of even more people.
 Other sites that help you raise local awareness for the found pet with minimal time and effort are Craigslist and Nextdoor.com.
 Both of these sites have very active lost & found sections mainly used for lost /found pets.
 These sites are highly recommended resources to use in addition to PawBoost!